 It’s built into the system.
 In this article Chris Hedges points out how policing in America has been all about controlling the “dangerous classes” from the beginning.
 Shaun King is writing a series about the arrest quota system that the New York Police Department officially doesn’t have in the Bronx, in the poorest neighborhoods.

 Police, local district attorneys and the prisons often work together.
 The prisons farm out non-violent prisoners in the surrounding areas, and the privatized prisons get paid per prisoner, so of course they always want as many prisoners as possible.
 It’s in nobody’s interest but the prisoners’ to have prison be a serious rehabilitation center and it’s in a lot of folks’ interest to keep the free, mostly black, labor–also known as slavery–coming.
-As for the violent criminals, they just throw them in a cage and then throw away the key.
+As for the violent criminals, they just throw them in a cage and throw away the key.
 It’s a jungle.
 That you’re going to get raped in prison unless you get protection from a gang is a given; nobody is even outraged about that.

 Then there’s the National Rifle Association, which nowadays is pretty much a direct advertiser for the gun manufacturers.
 The gun manufacturers want to sell more guns, so the NRA scares more people (white people) into believing that their home could be invaded (by black people) at any time, and they should therefore be armed to the teeth.
 And this fear, or the willingness to use firearms against perceived threats is not limited to the home.
 In 2012 Trayvon Martin, a seventeen-year-old black kid who was visiting relatives in a gated community, was shot and killed by a neighborhood watch volunteer who just felt that he was “up to no good” based on the fact that he was black, wearing a hoodie, and walking in a gated community.